Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 If you are visiting the Vatican museums from the opposite direction, or if you forget to get off at Ottaviano, or, better yet, if you want to get off at the next stop to get some fabulous pizza by the slice from Bonci's Pizzarium, then you will get off at Cipro stop.

-From this stop, you cannot see the same stream of people, nor can you immediately see the Vatican City walls.
+However, from this stop, you cannot see the same stream of people, nor can you immediately see the Vatican City walls, so you will need to navigate a little bit to find the walls.

 Another option for arriving at the entrance of the Vatican museums is to take a bus or buses.